How can businesses set up and accept recurring payments from customers?

 Monthly subscription | £20/mo |

-One of the attractions of PayPal is to be able to accept payments in a very large number of currencies.
-But cross-border payments do incur an added transaction fee of 1.29%-199% depending on the card’s country of issue + 3% for currency conversion.
+One of the attractions of PayPal is to accept payments in myriads of currencies.
+Just beware: cross-border payments incur an added transaction fee of 1.29% or 1.99% depending on the card’s country of issue + 3% for currency conversion.

 PayPal’s instructions for creating a subscription in the business dashboard.

-PayPal is an effective solution for adding recurring payments to any site – but it’s expensive to use.
+Bottom line: PayPal is an effective solution for adding recurring payments to any site – but it’s expensive.

 Pros